-Likeability is an intangible component of your interview, so how do you ensure that you come across as likeable as well as competent?
+Likability is an intangible component of your interview, so how do you ensure that you come across as likable as well as competent?
 What do you do when your interview isn't going in the right direction?

 They Didn't Have A Good Reaction To Your Success Stories

 You may have a story of a success that in the past has gotten nods of approval or smiles from your interviewer(s).
-If you tell the same story with the same zest, and you don't get the same or similar reaction, it may mean that they aren't listening, or they didn't get the point of the story or missed the importance of the success.
-It could be a sign that you have failed to connect with the interviewer(s) from the start, and they aren't as attentive as you need them to be to get why you are the most-qualified candidate.
+If you tell the same story with the same zest and you don't get the same or similar reaction, it may mean that they aren't listening, didn't get the point of the story, or missed the importance of the success .

 They Seemed Bored And Distracted

-If the interviewers keep looking at their phone or computer screen, they may be displaying their lack of interest in what you have to say, or they may just be distracted by something that is going on that is taking precedence over your interview.
+If the interviewer keeps looking at their phone or computer screen, they may be displaying a lack of interest in what you have to say, or they may just be distracted by something that is going on that is taking precedence over your interview.
 Perhaps they are monitoring an emergency situation, but they can't or don't share that with you.
-Or perhaps they have just decided that they aren't going to hire you, so nothing you say will make a difference.
+Or maybe they have just decided that they aren't going to hire you, so nothing you say will make a difference.
 Again, they are just going through the motions.

 They Didn't Tell You About Next Steps Or Ask If You Have Questions For Them

-Interviews are a necessary part of every job search.
+Interviews are a necessary part of every job search .
 Learn how to prepare.
 Learn how to handle your nerves.
-Practice with a friend or a coach until you hone the answers to the questions you are sure to be asked, and you can deliver them with confidence.
+Practice with a friend or a coach until you hone the answers to the questions you are sure to be asked and can deliver them with confidence .
 Nothing replaces appropriate preparation, so if you do the work, you'll always see results.
 Your hard work will pay off, we promise!